chop-dbhi/sql-agent/README.md

 Other options that are supplied are passed query options if they are known, otherwise they are they ignored.

+Alternatively, the `dsn` parameter can be specified which will used directly when [opening a connection](https://golang.org/pkg/database/sql/#Open).

 ## Details

 - Only `SELECT` statements are supported.